 Using the data frame analytics features to gain insights from a data set is an iterative process.
 You might need to experiment with different analyses, parameters, and ways to transform data before you arrive at a result that satisfies your use case.
 A valuable companion to this process is the evaluate data frame analytics API, which enables you to evaluate the data frame analytics performance against a marked up data set.
 It helps you understand error distributions and identifies the points where the data frame analytics model performs well or less trustworthily.

 The evaluate data frame analytics API is designed for providing a general evaluation mechanism for the different kinds of data frame analytics.
-For example, you can evaluate the results of an outlier detection analysis by using binary soft classification.

 To evaluate the data frame analytics with this API, you need to annotate your index that contains the results of the analysis with a field that marks each document with the ground truth.
 For example, in case of outlier detection, the field must indicate whether the given data point really is an outlier or not.
 The evaluate data frame analytics API evaluates the performance of the data frame analytics against this manually provided ground truth.